JaroVasak/CDN/README.md

-# CDN Infrastructure Setup
+# Private-Cloud-CDN-LAb

 ## Overview
-This project automates the setup of a CDN infrastructure using Proxmox, Debian templates, Ansible, and Docker.
-It includes scripts and playbooks to configure Proxmox, create Debian templates, provision VMs, and deploy monitoring tools like Prometheus and Grafana.
+The goal of this project is to create a fully automated private cloud infrastructure that mirrors a real-world use case, such as a Content Delivery Network (CDN).
+The infrastructure leverages Proxmox as the virtualization platform, Ansible as the configuration management tool, and Bash for automating the setup of prerequisites.
+The operating system used for both Proxmox and the cloud template is Debian.

+This lab environment includes the following services:
+- Prometheus and Grafana for monitoring and visualizing system metrics.
+- Two Nginx instances used as a reverse proxy, caching layer, and web server.
+- Ceph as a distributed storage cluster.

+*Note*: This project is still in progress, and the following components may not be fully functional:
+- Provisioning of Nginx instances
+- Ceph cluster setup

 ## Prerequisites
 - A Debian-based host machine capable of running Proxmox.
 - Scripts included in this project will automatically install necessary tools like Ansible and SSH.
-Make the scripts executable by running:
+To make the scripts executable, run the following command:
 ```bash
 chmod +x scripts/proxmox.sh scripts/ansible.sh
 ```
-- Basic understanding of Bash scripting and Ansible playbooks is helpful but not mandatory.
+- Ansible version >= 2.17 is recommended for compatibility with the provided playbooks.

 ## Project Structure
 ```plaintext